Zed-28-01/Hospital_Management_Project/docs/ARCHITECTURE_E.md

 | **I**nterface Segregation | IRepository provides focused interface; Services have specific methods |
 | **D**ependency Inversion | Services depend on Repository interfaces, not concrete implementations |

-## Appendix B: Future Extensions Integration
+## Appendix B: Advanced Extensions Integration (If the time is abundant)

 When adding new features: